yuthimreddy/ds3022-data-project-1-hva4zb/README.md

 4. Remove any trips longer than 100 miles in length.
 5. Remove any trips lasting more than 1 day in length (86400 seconds).

-Complete the `clean.py` script to perform these steps and to check/verify that these conditions no longer exist in your trip table(s) within your DuckDB database.
+Complete the `clean.py` script to perform these steps and include code that checks/verifies that these conditions no longer exist in your trip table(s) within your DuckDB database.
 See [this reference](https://github.com/uvasds-systems/data-engineering-essentials/blob/main/synthetic/clean-data-answers.py) for examples.

 ## Transform